IBM/kif/docs/tutorial.md

 mx = Store('mixer', [Store('wikidata'), Store('dbpedia')])
 ```

-The "mixer" plugin takes a collection of child stores, in this case, the SPARQL stores pointing to Wikidata and DBpedia.
+The "mixer" plugin takes as argument a collection of child stores, in this case, a list with SPARQL stores targeting Wikidata and DBpedia.
 From the user point of view, store `mx` behaves exactly like any other store.

 ### 8.2 Readers